-It's hard to find two technologies that are as closely intertwined as HTML and CSS.
-Indeed it's almost impossible to teach one with out at least mentioning the other.
+- [Instructor] It's hard to find two technologies that as closely intertwined as HTML and CSS.
+Indeed, it's almost impossible to teach one without at least mentioning the other.
 It's actually quite common for new web designers to learn both HTML and CSS at the same time.
-So in this chapter, I want to take a brief look at styling.
-So you can see, how these two technologies work together.
-And gain an understanding of where HTML's capabilities end, and where CSS is going to take over.
+So in this chapter, I wanna take a brief look at styling so that you can see how these two technologies work together and gain an understanding of where HTML's capabilities end and where CSS is going to take over.

 - Why is HTML important?

 - Creating lists